adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-The user can move freely between days by clicking *previous* or *next* respectively.
+The user specified a specific date in which to fly.
+Therefore we're showing flights that match that date specifically.
+However, we give users the freedom to move back and forth between days conforming to principle 5, *offer choice*.

 Each flight is represented as a radio button.
-The label contains the time of departure and arrival, as well as the price of the ticket.
-Together this gives both visual and screen reader users all the information they need to be able to choose a preferential flight.
+The label contains departure time, arrival time and ticket price which is everything they need to make their selection.
+This is one of the nice things about radio buttons, they grant you the flexibility to add as much information to the label with the flexibility to lay out the information hierarchically [TODO: Label html and style].

 ## 5. Choosing where to sit

-The way in which we let users choose a seat depends on how many passengers are travelling.
-If one passenger is travelling we should use radio buttons to represent each seat.
-Conversely, if more than one passenger is travelling checkboxes are appropriate.
+In Checkboxes Are Never Round[^], Daniel De Laney says that *interactive things have perceived affordances; the way they look tells us what they do and how to use them.
+That’s why checkboxes are square and radio buttons are round.
+Their appearance isn’t just for show&mdash;it signals what to expect from them.
+Making a checkbox round is like labeling the Push side of a door Pull.*

+Specifically radio buttons are for selecting one of something and checkboxes are for selecting one or more of somethng.
+Therefore if the user specificed just one person is travelling we should use radio buttons, otherwise checkboxes are appropriate.
 Here's how it might look:

 ![Image showing radios/checkboxes](./images/image.png)

 Before now, we've simply ‘stacked’ form fields beneath one an other.
-This time though, we've laid them out in rows, like they are on the plane.
-Matching the inteface to helps users model the interface to real life, making it easier to select their seat of choice.
-Shortly, we'll look at how we can meet the same needs for screen reader users.
+But here we've laid them out in rows a bit like they are on a plane.
+Matching a user's real-life mental model makes it easier to make a selection at least for sighted users.
+Those using screen readers need good content, which we'll discuss shortly.

-### Breaking the rules
+### Breaking the 7 choice rule

-There are many seats on a plane, therefore there are many checkboxes or radio buttons we need to show.
-Traditional advice says to use radio buttons where there are less than 7 choices, otherwise use a select box.
-We love rules like this as rules help us think less.
-And this rule makes sense in most contexts whereby a long list of radio buttons produces a long and unweildly form.
+There are many seats on a plane, therefore there are many inputs we need to show on screen.
+Traditional advice says radio buttons should be used when there are less than 7 choices.
+If there are more, use a select box.
+Rules make decision making easier: they allow us to think less.
+In the context of a long form this rule makes sense.
+But rules are made to be broken, and when we don't think our designs aren't as good as they might be.

-But rules are made to be broken.
-We don't have this problem, partially because we're asking One Thing Per Page.
-And we're also presenting several radio buttons per row.
-Exposing them like this makes the options easy to compare and easy to select.
-This interface just isn't possible with a select box.
-This speaks to the greatest design rule ever said, *it depends*.
+Our problem is a little different.
+Choosing a seat is a niche interaction and therefore needs more of a special treatment.
+In any case, we don't have the same problem as a standard form, mostly because we're using One Thing Per Page from chapter 2.
+We're also presenting seats in rows.
+All of which makes the experience better.
+A select box just won't work.
+This speaks to one of the greatest design proverbs, *it depends*.

 ### Nested fieldsets